Church-17/pwnit/README.md

   - Download and unstrip the libs (loader included) related to the detected libc
   - Set runpath and interpreter of the executable with the libs from the cwd or from the downloaded libs
 - Set binary and loader executable
-- Interactively generate functions to interact with the binary
+- Interactively generate functions to interact with the binary with a menu
-- Generate a basic script from a template
+- Generate the solve script from your template
 - Download the libc source code

 ## Usage